abertuccio/chrome-extension-highlighting/README.md

 - Then, HGLT put all the results in a tooltip near the selection.
 - In that tooltip, we could also hear the pronunciation of that word or phrase.
 - You can store that word or phrase and the information collected.
-- You can also study those elements using the sm2 algorithm.
-The same used by Memrise, Duolingo or Ankidroid.
+- You can also study those elements using the same algorithm as Memrise, Duolingo or Ankidroid.
 - In the study section, you can also test your pronunciation against the original pronunciation.
 ##### Settings
 We can choose what to see in the tooltip and what languages to use.
 Depends on what you want to study you coud change the settings to feel confortable.